MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlock.md

 # How to add a Custom Block

-Minecraft's behavior and resource packs allow for you to create custom content for their audience.
-Custom blocks are a great way for creators to start adding in interactive content that Players can interact with.
-Through this tutorial, you will build a new block that will be called **canvas block** that you can set up with different textures and can be placed by a Player.
+Minecraft's behavior packs and resource packs allow you to create custom content for the game.
+Custom blocks are a great way for creators to start adding interactive content for Players.
+Through this tutorial, you will build a new block that will be called **canvas block** that has different textures and can be placed in the world by a Player.

 :::image type="content" source="Media/CustomBlocks/Adding-a-Custom-Block.jpg" alt-text="Image of Alex holding the completed custom block":::